expo/create-react-native-app/README.md

 **Q: What if I want to write custom native code for my app?**

 A: If you're sure that you need custom native code, please read the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

-**Q: What API specification should I be looking at while developing?**

-Apps made with Create React Native App support everything in the Components and APIs sections of the [React Native Documentation](https://facebook.github.io/react-native/docs/getting-started.html).

-Apps made with Create React Native App also support most of the JavaScript-to-Native APIs provided by the [Expo SDK](https://docs.expo.io/versions/latest/sdk/index.html), since they are loaded by the Expo app.

 **Q: How do I get my app into the Play Store/App Store?**